-CORE PRINCIPLES OF CORPORATE GC VERNANCE
+CORE PRINCIPLES OF CORPORATE GO VERNANCE

 Standard: What we did: Plan for 2017/18:

-Having regard to the needs, safeguarding and welfare of children and vulnerable adults; Continuing to improve partnership working with public services and the voluntary sector; Continuing to support the national Strategic Policing Requirement; Providing an effective criminal justice system in Gwent; Providing robust commissioning of services; Implementing the Welsh Language Standards; Building a strong and positive relationship with Governments; Ensuring that the people working for the OPCC and Gwent Police feel valued; and Delivering value for money for the people of Gwent.
+and welfare of children and vulnerable adults; • Continuing to improve partnership working with public services and the voluntary sector; • Continuing to support the national Strategic Policing Requirement; • Providing an effective criminal justice system in Gwent; • Providing robust commissioning of services; • Implementing the Welsh Language Standards; • Building a strong and positive relationship with Governments; • Ensuring that the people working for the OPCC and Gwent Police feel valued; and • Delivering value for money for the people of Gwent.
 It is recognised that policing plays a key role in the lives of people who live, work and visit our area.
 The Chief Constable's complementary mission is to "protect and reassure" the people who live and work in Gwent.
 He has enabled his employees to do this to the best of their ability by ensuring that they meet The Plan priorities.
-The Wellbeing of Future Generations (Wales) Act became law in Wales on 29th April 2015.
+The Wellbeing of Future Generations (Wales) Act became law in Wales on 29 th April 2015.
 The Act is about improving the social, economic, environmental and cultural wellbeing of Wales.
 It will make the public bodies listed in the Act think more about the long term, work better with people and communities and each other, look to prevent problems and take a more joined-up approach.
-The Commissioner and Chief Constable will both be 'invited participants' on the Gwent Boards.
+The Act establishes Public Service Boards (PSBs) for every local authority area in Wales, which will replace the existing Local Service Boards.
+The Commissioner and Chief Constable will both be invited participants' on the Gwent Board.
 A key area of future delivery work that PSBs are currently working towards requires all participants to assess current service delivery provision (situational analysis) and then to devise activity programmes for future delivery by 2018.
-The Commissioner and the Chief Constable have considered the views and priorities of the communities and The Plan's priorities and he communities and The Plan's priorities and national needs.
-During the course of 2016/17, the SPB re The analytical work currently on-going and which the OPCC and Force and involved in, is a partnership approach across service providers looking at the current delivery position in Gwent.
+The Commissioner and the Chief Constable have considered the views and priorities of the communities and The Plan's priorities have been revised using an outcome-based approach to ensure they meet local, regional and national needs.
+During the course of 2016/17, the SPB received repo The analytical work currently on-going and which the OPCC and Force and involved in, is a partnership approach across service providers looking at the current delivery position in Gwent.
 This reported findings to the G7 in March 2017.